KyleHYX/Bike-Share-Optimization-Platform/README.md

 ### Viewing the Route
 ***Route Display***: After setting your preferences, the route that best matches your criteria will be drawn on the map.
 Exchange Instructions and Information: Along with the route, you will receive detailed instructions for exchanges (if any) and information about the estimated time and cost for the journey.

+### Features
+The Bike-Share-Optimization-Platform offers a range of features designed to enhance the biking experience for both urban commuters and leisure cyclists:

+1. Intelligent Route Planning: Utilizes advanced algorithms to plan the best possible routes, considering factors like time cost and spend cost.

+2. Interactive Map Interface: A user-friendly map that allows users to select their start and destination points easily.

+3. Customizable Preferences: Useres allowed to set their preference for a balance between speed and expenditure.
+This feature ensures that the route suggested aligns with the user's individual needs and preferences.

+4. Approximate Skyline Results: The application employs smart pruning and dynamic programming to generate approximate skyline routes.
+These routes are almost identical to the actual best routes in terms of cost and time efficiency but are computed with significantly reduced time complexity.

+5. Real-Time Route Visualization: The chosen route, along with necessary exchange instructions and cost/time information, is displayed in real-time on the map, providing a clear and comprehensive overview of the journey.

+6. Responsive Design: The application is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.

+7. Environment-Friendly Travel: By focusing on bike travel, the application promotes an eco-friendly mode of transportation, suitable for urban environments and reducing carbon footprints.